ssfsx17/ffpnp/readable.md

     pre-calculated.
 And without any other modifiers or status conditions in play, you may have this initial damage number already.
 2. Subtract the target’s armor - either P-Def or M-Def, according to the nature of the attack.
+Now you have the After-Armor Damage number.
+3. Actions that do not specify their Potency are assumed to start with a Potency of 100.
+4. Apply any modifiers to After-Armor Damage.
+All Potency modifiers are added together to form a multiplier of the After-Armor Damage, equal to (Potency Total / 100).
+For example, with a Potency of 150, the multiplier is 1.5.
+    With a Potency of 50, the multiplier is 0.5.
-3. Now you have the After-Armor Damage number.
-Subtract that from the target’s HP.
+5. Subtract the final After-Armor Damage from the target’s HP.

 #### Gravity/Death Attacks